fission-codes/distributed-attire/README.md

 # distributed-attire
-A repository of liberally licensed designs for attire.
+A repository of `cc-by-sa-4.0` designs for attire.
+Mostly t-shirts.
+But don't let that limit your imagination.